Polycystic Ovary Syndrome

 Women who struggle with PCOS frequently struggle with insulin resistance, meaning the body doesn’t respond well to insulin and can’t use glucose from the blood to make energy.
 As a result, the pancreas will keep pumping out insulin, which leads to too much insulin in the body and elevated blood sugar.
 Unfortunately, this means women with the condition struggle with being over-weight or obese.

-A cause for PCOS is unknown.
+The cause of PCOS is unknown.
 However, early diagnosis of a

 What are the symptoms of PCOS?